 Bad breath in cats

-If diabetes isn’t properly managed the body starts to break down fat, this causes the breath to smell sweet (similar to pear drops or nail polish remover).
+- Diabetes - can cause breath to smell sweet (similar to pear drops or nail polish remover).

 Did you find this page useful?